Functional Programming in .NET using C# and F# (Manning Greenpaper)

 delegate int Func_IntIntInt(int arg1, int arg2);

-Delegates can be used similarly as methods in the code, so on the last line of the AggregateNumbers
+Delegates can be used similarly as methods in the code, so on the last line of the AggregateNumbers,

-instead of adding the numbers using plus operator.
+we simply invoke the delegate value f instead of adding the numbers using plus operator.
 In

 functional programming, we don’t talk about “delegates”, but we work with a simpler concept – a